Estimate Time6 min

 • To protect your wealth from scams and fraud, it's critical to have a plan in place before anything bad happens.

-For Jeff Wyble, a vice president with Fidelity's Advanced Planning group, talking with clients about a strategy to pay for a new house is a pretty normal experience.
-But during the pandemic, he spoke to a couple about a seemingly routine purchase like this, and it set off warning bells.
+For Jeff Wyble, a vice president with Fidelity's Advanced Planning group, talking with clients about a strategy to pay for a new house is a normal conversation.
+During the COVID-19 pandemic, he spoke with a couple about a seemingly routine purchase, and it set off warning bells.

-Elder financial abuse comes in many different varieties, and affects people of all income groups.
-Some estimates suggest 5 million older Americans are abused each year, according to the National Council on Aging.
-Surprisingly, the majority of perpetrators against these suspectable individuals are family members, friends, and neighbors.
+Elder financial abuse comes in different varieties and affects people of all income groups.
+According to the 2023 AARP, "The Scope of Elder Financial Exploitation: What It Costs Victims" report, the annual loss by victims of financial abuse is estimated to be at least $28.3 billion.
+Surprisingly, the majority of perpetrators against these susceptible individuals are family members, friends, and neighbors.

 Protecting yourself against abuse and exploitation takes education, monitoring, and a careful plan for trusting the right people.
 Here are some things you need to consider: